thedevyashsaini/rusticle/Syntax.md

-# Rusticle Language Syntax
+# Lin Language Syntax

 Rusticle is a custom language interpreter with a unique syntax.
-This document provides an overview of the syntax and usage of the Rusticle language.
+This document provides an overview of the syntax and usage of the Lin language.

 ## Example Program

-Here is an example program that demonstrates the syntax of Rusticle:
+Here is an example program that demonstrates the syntax of Lin:

 ```rust
 import "add" from "addition";